-At the start of the meeting A checks on the well-being and security of each comrade, particularly whether everything was in order on their route to the meeting.
+At the start of the meeting A checks on the wellbeing and security of each comrade, particularly whether everything was in order on their route to the meeting.
 Did they check for possible surveillance?
 Next A will inform them of the legend for the meeting.
-Then, before business is discussed, A will pass around a piece of paper with the time and place of the next meeting written on it.
-Nothing is spoken in case the meeting is 'bugged'.
-This matter is settled in case they are interrupted and have to leave the meeting in a hurry.
+Then, before business is discussed, A will explain the time and place of the next meeting.
+This is done in case they are interrupted and have to leave the meeting in a hurry.
 In such an event they already know the conditions for the next meeting and continuity of contact is assured.